rolo5555/rolo5555/README.md

 - 👋 Hi, I’m @rolo5555.
-- 👀 I’m interested in learn as much as I can.
+- 👀 I’m interested in learning as much as I can.
 - 📫 How to reach me : rolando.cabrera@ib.edu.ar

 <!---